sherlock-project/sherlock/docs/removed-sites.md

 ## Penetestit

 As of 24.06.2024, Pentestit returns a 403.
-This is most likely due to a new site structures
+This is most likely due to a new site structure

 ```json
   "labpentestit": {